 Reverse culture shock or reentry shock which is similar to culture shock is the situation of returning to your home environment, and then having to make adjustments to get used to your surroundings again.
 I feel that it is more painful than culture shock.
-When I returned to the U.S. on a trip about five years ago, I remember an airline steward on my United flight out of Narita in Japan enthusiastically greeting all boarding passengers with a "welcome home" as I got on the plane.
+When I returned to the U.S. on a trip in 2007, I remember an airline steward on my United flight out of Narita in Japan enthusiastically greeting all boarding passengers with a "welcome home" as I got on the plane.
 I could not share his happiness, because I really didn't want to go back to the States.
 I knew that I would experience rootlessness, restlessness, reverse homesickness, and feelings of alienation in the U.S. because everything that I now wanted in life was in Thailand.
 Nothing really awaited me in America and Wisconsin except a brother and three younger sisters who haven't really been that close to me in many, many years.

 An S7 Airlines Boeing 767-300ER Landing